 - WordPress – $348 million

 It is very noticeable how the platforms with the greatest number of creators were not necessarily the same as the highest-earning platforms.
 YouTube and Etsy stand out for being disproportionately lucrative to its creators.

-15. World Record for Longest Live Stream is 268 Hours
+15. World Record For The Longest Livestream Is 624 Hours

-YouTuber Hassan Suleiman AKA AboFlah, live streamed "The World's Coolest Winter", an initiative to raise humanitarian aid for refugees.
-During his livestream, AboFlah set the Guinness World record for longest stream; 268 hours, 14 minutes, and 20 seconds was the length and it was watched by 698,000 people on YouTube.
+On September 2022, Chinese company Zhejiang Luyuan Electric Vehicle Co., Ltd was officially recorded to have the longest livestream video at 624 hours, 37 minutes, and 55 seconds.
+The previous record was by YouTuber Hassan Suleiman AKA AboFlah, who livestreamed "The World's Coolest Winter", an initiative to raise humanitarian aid for refugees.
+During his livestream, AboFlah set the Guinness World record for the longest stream in March 2022 at 268 hours, 14 minutes, and 20 seconds.
+It was watched by 698,000 people on YouTube.